 Getting Around on Public Transportation

 You can pick up an Oyster Card at any ticket machine for the Tube.
-Using it, you will pay only £2.90 per tube ride which, even with transfers, is cheaper and more point-to-point than a HoHo bus.
+Using it, you will pay under £4 per tube ride which, even with transfers, is cheaper and more point-to-point than a HoHo bus.
 The buses in London also accept the Oyster card and their double decker design will give you great views of the city as you drive by.
 Just use Google maps to help you figure out the best bus route.

 Don’t have data?
 Get some.
 Many US carriers have dreadful international plans, but if you own your phone outright, you can have it unlocked.
 Then, when you arrive in London, just purchase a local SIM card at the airport, which will allow you to map, Google and Yelp your way all over the city.
 SIM cards at the airport will cost roughly £25 and are the best money you will spend during your three days in London.
-Another option is to rely on public Wi-Fi hotspots, however you should exercise caution because they open you up to hacking, especially if you don’t have a VPN.

 Where to Stay in London

 The Westminster Area is very central for accessing all of London and the neighborhood has a lot of hotel space at a variety of price points.
 They have a number of budget hotels clustered near Victoria Station and standard tourist hotels throughout the neighborhood.
-Check reviews on Trip Advisor or book at Booking.com.
+Check reviews or book at Booking.com.

-Shoreditch has a few very cool high-end hotels that have been re-purposed from historical buildings (like The Brewery) and it also has budget chain hotels (like PointA) that are hipper and more comfortable than you might imagine.
-Check reviews for Shoreditch at Trip Advisor or book at Booking.com.
+Shoreditch has a few very cool high-end hotels that have been re-purposed from historical buildings (like The Brewery) and it also has budget chain hotels (like Point A) that are hipper and more comfortable than you might imagine.
+Check reviews for Shoreditch or book at Booking.com.

 More Resources for London